Design rules for

 Starting point and motivation

 A large proportion of the assembly of plug connectors is currently carried out manually.
 Only crimping can be automated due to a good ratio between the degree of automation and the cost.
-The degree of automation depends on the selected type of wire harness (HV – high-voltage, NV – low-voltage or CWH – custom wire harness), whereby the CWH represents the most demanding production effort.
+The degree of automation depends on the selected type of wire harness (HV – high-voltage, LV – low-voltage or CWH – custom wire harness), whereby the CWH represents the most demanding production effort.
 The variety of parts available on the market makes automation difficult.
 There is a lack of industry-wide recognised and implementable design guidelines for plug connectors that favour or enable automation.

 Current working focuses